patrick-frake/Coffee-Brew-Sales-Analysis/README.md

 - There is no information about how the customer was acquired nor how long the customer has been a part of the loyalty program.
 More data could provide deeper insights and more actionable recommendations.

-- For this analysis, it is assumed that real world events, such as the Covid-19 pandemic, did not impact the sales of this company and were not considered during analysis.